Biñan Tatak Gel: 2023: Current franchise

-In November 2023, a new team under the name Biñan Tatak Gel joined the Pilipinas Super League during the Pilipinas Super League for the 2023–24 President's Cup.
+In November 2023, a new team under the name Biñan Tatak Gel joined the Pilipinas Super League during the 2023–24 President's Cup.
 The team is mainly composed of the former Imus SV Squad organization alongside members of the departing Pasig City MCW Sports team, including head coach Boyet Fernandez.
 With a 17–1 record, Biñan held the top seed that season.
 Despite making through the first two rounds, Biñan would eventually lose to the eventual champion Quezon Titans in the semifinals.

 As the 2024 MPBL season began, the Tatak Gel team took over the Krah Asia's spot as Laguna's MPBL representatives.

 Team identity

 The original name, Laguna Heroes, references the national hero of the Philippines, Jose Rizal, who was born in Calamba.
 Meanwhile their current name, Biñan Tatak Gel, is a name that is shared with multiple Biñan-based teams in the grassroots level, including its volleyball counterpart in the Maharlika Pilipinas Volleyball Association and its homegrown team in NBL–Pilipinas.
 The moniker itself is a nod to the city's incumbent mayor, Angelo "Gel" Alonte.